doctrine/doctrine-website-sphinx/pages/source/blog/our-hhvm-roadmap.rst

 <http://www.hhvm.com/blog/2813/we-are-the-98-5-and-the-16>`_, helping open
 source projects to get their test-suite running 100%.
 For Doctrine HHVM is particularly interesting, because of the performance gains that the complex PHP algorithms inside ORM would probably get.
+From my current feeling Doctrine will be the PHP open-source project getting the most gain from running on HHVM.
 However with the tests not yet passing on the ORM, we can only imagine how big that performance improvement will be.

 One roadblock for us to investigate HHVM in more detail was missing CI support.
 But then Travis CI `announced support for HHVM